-Just about everyone knows that the Sun’s altitude at culmination, the highest point above the observer’s horizon, varies through the year – high in the summer, and low in the winter.
+Just about everyone knows that the Sun’s altitude at culmination, the highest point above the observer’s horizon, varies throughout the year – higher in the summer, and lower in the winter.
 However, outside of navigators, cartographers and astronomers, it is not commonly realized that the Sun’s apparent angular velocity also varies – sometimes “fast” (west of the meridian at Local Noon), and sometimes “slow” (east of the Meridian at Local Noon).

 Some pre-observing activity is required:

-- Specify your Observing Time: Most observers will find it least complicated to record their observations at Local Noon; it can be calculated from the Observing Site’s Longitude, and should be calculated to the second.
-A source for accurate times (e.g., W W V) is required to assure that the observations are taken at the same clock time (even when using a small enclosure, being off by 15-20 seconds makes a small but noticeable change in the observed position of the Sun).
+- Specify your Observing Date and Time: Most observers will find it least complicated to record their observations at Local Noon; it can be calculated from the Observing Site’s Longitude, and should be calculated to the second.
+A source for accurate times (e.g., W W V or a cell phone) is required to assure that the observations are taken at the same clock time (even when using a small enclosure, being off by 15-20 seconds makes a small but noticeable change in the observed position of the Sun).
 Be sure to add 1 hour when Daylight Savings Time is in effect.
 All observations need to be made at the selected observing site and all observations should be made at the same time of day.

-- Specify your observing apparatus: If using a transmitted light ray for your observations, a box containing an 8½” x 11” sheet of paper can be constructed – for a procedure to build such a box, see Appendix A (there are many ways to cast a light beam or shadow; this is only one of them).
-If following a shadow, the points can be marked during the year and photographed at the end of the project, with the points of Solstices, Equinoxes, and aphelion and perihelion identified on the image.
+- Specify your observing apparatus: If using a transmitted light ray or shadow for your observations, a box containing a sheet of paper can be constructed – for a procedure to build such a box, click here (Appendix A … There are many ways to cast a light ray or shadow; this is only one of them).
+The points of the analemma are to be marked during the year, with the points of Solstices, Equinoxes, and aphelion and perihelion identified on the analemma.

 When the Analemma is complete, a number of parameters about the Earth and its journey around the Sun are to be calculated.
 The following four activities are to be done in their prescribed order:

-- Activity #1: with reference only to your analemma and measured dimensions of your observing apparatus, calculate (1) the tilt of the Earth’s axis off the normal (i.e., the perpendicular vector) to its orbital plane, and (2) your observing Latitude.
+- Activity #1: with reference only to your analemma and measured dimensions of your observing apparatus, calculate (1) the tilt of the Earth’s axis off the normal (i.e., the perpendicular vector) to its orbital plane, and (2) your observing latitude.

 - Activity #2: with reference only to your analemma and measured dimensions of your observing apparatus, calculate the Sun’s path in the sky and produce a sketch or plot to depict that path.